-The fixed speed motor control board (Figure 27 (page 31)) contains a set of dip switches for setting the blower speed.
+The fixed speed motor control board (Figure 24 (page 30)) contains a set of dip switches for setting the blower speed.
 Use pins 1 to 4 to set the blower speed for heating and pins 5 to 8 to set the speed for cooling.
+To determine the appropriate switch settings for your installation, see the separate blower table attachment.